EnvisionDoc/offline_data_en/data_ide/creating_workflow_onetime.md

-# Creating an one-time workflow from scratch
+# Creating a one-time workflow from scratch

-How to create an one-time workflow that is run when you trigger manually.
+How to create a one-time workflow that is run when you trigger manually.

 ## Before you begin

 Ensure that you've registered the codes and scripts to run against the data as resources.
 For more information, see [Creating a resource](creating_resource).

-**Note**: An one-time workflow cannot be changed to periodic workflow after creation.
+**Note**: A one-time workflow cannot be changed to periodic workflow after creation.

 ## Step 1: Create a workflow